ariga/atlas/doc/md/cli/reference.md

 ### atlas migrate hash

-Hash creates an integrity hash file for the migration directories.
+Hash (re-)creates an integrity hash file for the migration directory.

 #### Usage
 ```